 Early College High Schools make higher education more accessible, affordable and attractive by bridging the divide between high school and college.
 Enrolling in Early College facilitates the transition of motivated students to higher education while providing guidance and support through the first two years of college.
 When ready, Early College students take regularly-scheduled college classes alongside adult learners.
-Adult students will interact with Early College students are of high school age.
+Adult students will interact with Early College students while enrolled in common classes but should recognize that these unique students are of high school age.